r-rakshitha/deep_learning/chapter_preliminaries/calculus.md

     for x, y, fmt in zip(X, Y, fmts): axes.plot(x,y,fmt) if len(x) else axes.plot(y,fmt)
     set_axes(axes, xlabel, ylabel, xlim, ylim, xscale, yscale, legend)
+    # d2l.plt.show() # if you are running the code locally and can't see the figure, try add this line of code.
 ```

 Now we can [**plot the function $u = f(x)$ and its tangent line $y = 2x - 3$ at $x=1$**],